arangamani/jenkins_api_client/README.md

 4. Review will be done and changes will be requested.
 5. Once changes are done or no changes are required, pull request will be merged.
 6. The next release will have your changes in it.

+Please take a look at the issues page if you want to get started.

 FEATURE REQUEST:
 ----------------